How to Get Directory Size in Linux [4 Methods Inside!]

 You can use this command without sudo, as it doesn’t require root privileges to display manual documentation.

 The tree command shows a graphical representation of the directories.
-It indicates directories and files using colors and shows the connection between the subdirectories and files with lines.
+It differentiates folders and files using colors and shows the connection between the subdirectories and files with lines.

 # tree -d -h